ethan-ck/Alexandria/Database Design and Development/SQL.md

 - History - Review of the problem, how things were handled previously, why it is no longer acceptable
 - Scope - The range of the project, broad requirements,  (what is included)
 - Constraints (The nots)
-- Objectives - (Why it is included)
+- Objectives - (Why it is included) Answer the question why
 - Task Timeline (GANTT chart) - preliminary timeline to define tasks that should be accomplished within a timeframe. (scope creep)
+	- Gathering Data - interviews, observations, deliverables , etc...
+	- Deliverables are the list of business rules - basic entities and attributes
+	- Normalization ( ERD - Entity relation diagram)
+	- Build Phys. database (DB Schema)
+	- Testing and Security (Test results)
+	- Installation - Working DB (Wow)

 HSCOT

 Documentation is essential
 2 main things to be documented